YaleSTC/cardswipr/README.md

 ### General Lookup
-CardSwipr can quickly take you to a person's Yale Phonebook entry and open a Service Now Incident for them.
+CardSwipr can quickly tell you about a person after they swipe their card.
+It can both take you to a person's Yale Phonebook entry and open a Service Now Incident with their name already filled out.
 This feature is used in some Walk-In Computing Support centers around campus.

 ![General Lookup](READMEImages/GeneralLookupScreenshot.png)